dom-j/GCP-Microservice-DeploymentonKubernetes/README.md

 I used the method **Workload Identity** to bind a KSA to a GSA, causing any deployments with that KSA to authenticate as the GSA in their interactions with Google Cloud.
 GKE Autopilot cluster has Workload Identity enabled by default.

 - Create a Google service account (GSA) with the required permissions (e.g. Cloud SQL Client)
-- Bind the KSA to the GSA by this command:
+- Bind the KSA to the GSA by this command: (so that the KSA can authenticate as the GSA with Google Cloud)
   ```
   gcloud iam service-accounts add-iam-policy-binding \
   --role roles/iam.workloadIdentityUser \